mahedee/my-learning-playground/aws-cdk/README.md

 - `aws iam list-users` - to list all the users in the current AWS
 - `aws --version` - to get the version of aws cli
 - `cdk bootstrap YourAccountID/region` - bootstrap the cdk project
+- `cdk synth --output=./templates` - synthesizes an AWS CloudFormation template from your AWS CDK app and saves the generated templates in the specified ./templates directory.
+- `cdk list` - displays a list of all the AWS CloudFormation stacks defined in your AWS CDK app.
+- `aws cloudformation list-exports` - command retrieves a list of all exported output values from your AWS CloudFormation stacks